 If you are having technical difficulties please alert one of the GSIs immediately.
 However, understand that neither the GSIs, nor the professor can assist you with technical problems.
 You must call or email tech support and make sure you resolve any issues immediately.

-In your course, click on the "Help" button on the bottom left of the global navigation menu.
 Be sure to document (save emails and transaction numbers) for all interactions with tech support.
 Extensions and late submissions will not be accepted due to "technical difficulties."